Guide to the Collection

 These include notes, extracts of records, depositions, reports, lists, and copies of resolutions.
 The majority of the documents are undated, but include information from 17th- and 18th-century materials.
 These include extracts of reports; depositions and notes concerning placement of boundary lines; and discussions of commissioner appointments.

 NOTE: Manuscript map, n.d., "Plan of Colony Lines, A True Plan of Lands in Controversy Betwixt the Inhabitants of Dorchester + Jonathan Randel as also the several lines of places requested by each party to by run + described-taken in consequence of an order of the Superior Court last term" has been removed to Ms.-L.

 B. Plymouth County legal record book, 1797-1822, 1827

-A Plymouth County record book includes legal documents, including writs and pleas, and records of the cases before Nahum Mitchell as a Justice of the Peace in Bridgewater, Mass.
+A Plymouth County record book contains legal documents, including writs and pleas, and records of the cases before Nahum Mitchell as a justice of the peace in Bridgewater, Mass.
 While each case heard was assigned a number, some cases were misnumbered.
-There are several pages of manuscript notes at the beginning of the volume signed by Silvanus Mitchell, dated 1827, in his duties as Justice of the Peace.
+There are several pages of manuscript notes at the beginning of the volume signed by Silvanus Mitchell, dated 1827, in his duties as justice of the peace.